Step 9. Configure Helper Appliance

 - Click the Browse button to the right of the Production network field.

-- Specify IP address settings for the helper appliance:
+- Configure IP settings for the helper appliance:

-- To manually specify the IP address of the helper appliance, select the Use the following IP address option and enter the IP address, subnet mask and default gateway address in the corresponding fields.
+- To manually assign a specific IP address to the helper appliance, click Use the following IP address and specify the IP address settings.

-- To manually specify the IP address of the DNS server, select the Use the following DNS server address option and enter the IP addresses of the preferred and alternate DNS servers in the corresponding fields.
+- To manually assign a specific IP address to the DNS server, click Use the following DNS server address and specify preferred and alternate addresses.